mayeco/patagonia/initialize.md

    - Go: `go version`.
    - .NET: `dotnet --version`.
    - PHP/Laravel: `php -v && composer --version`.
+   - Combine steps into a single line for efficiency if possible.
    - If any critical prerequisite is missing, STOP and provide a concise install hint.

 4. **DISCOVER AND VERIFY OFFICIAL INITIALIZATION METHOD**